Gy-Rae/Genesis-Yackson/README.md

 # Genesis-Yackson
-The world is full of stars, I think I it has discovered another one.
+The world is full of stars, I think it's has discovered another one.